obodobright/twitter-post/README.md

 twitter post

-a practice to clone twitter, like and comment buuton
+a practice to clone twitter, like and comment button